The BBQ Hotplate Kit expands your 700 series Z Grills smoker capabilities to include hotplate cooking and even high temperature searing of a steak.

 Where to place the hotplates

-Remove the whole grill rack, or just the left hand grill rack (if grill has twin grill racks) and drop the BBQ Hotplate Kit at the far left of the grill.
+Remove the whole grill rack, or just the left hand grill rack (if grill has twin grill racks) and drop the BBQ Hotplate Kit in and push to the far left of the grill.

 Start the grill as normal and set the target temperature.
 For hotplate cooking or searing a steak, set to the grill highest temperature setting, 232ºC.
 Depending on the outside temperature and wind, the grill should reach above 200ºC in 15 to 20 minutes at which point the hotplate will be close to 250ºC ready for cooking.